-The Calvin Energy Recovery Fund (CERF) is a revolving fund used to improve energy efficiency and reduce carbon dioxide emissions on campus.
-Plus, the cost savings from CERF projects are routed back into the fund for five years after project payoff—thereby growing the fund to support future projects.
+This revolving fund is used to improve energy efficiency and reduce carbon dioxide emissions on campus while decreasing campus costs.
+The monetary savings generated from CERF projects are routed back into the fund for five years, growing the fund to support future sustainable initiatives.Make a Gift

-Calvin seeded the student-proposed effort in September 2009, and the college's Environmental Stewardship Committee approved policies governing CERF in March 2010.
-The first CERF project reduced electricity usage on campus by automatically putting computers to sleep when not in use.
-With thousands of computers on campus, this adds up to significant energy cost savings.
+CERF began as a student-proposed effort in September 2009.
+Six months later, Calvin’s Environmental and Energy Sustainability Committee (EESC) approved policies governing CERF.
+The first project reduced electricity usage on campus by automatically putting computers to sleep when not in use.
+With thousands of computers on campus, this added up to significant savings.

 CERF in the news